pmh9960/paper-study/FCN/FCN review.md

 ### why?

 There is not significant result.
+The number of parameters would be too many to be learned with limited images.
+(I think)

 ## Notice point on FCN architecture